AERO: Entropy-Guided Framework for Private LLM Inference: Background

-{\bf Notations.} We denote the number of layers as $L$, number of heads as $H$, model dimensionality as $d$, head dimension as $d_k$ (where \(d_k = \frac{d}{H}\)), and context length as $T$.
-Table \ref{tab:ArchConfigGPT2} illustrates the abbreviations for architectural configurations with simplified nonlinearities in a transformer-based LLM.
+{\bf Notations} We denote the number of layers as $L$, number of heads as $H$, model dimensionality as $d$, head dimension as $d_k$ (where \(d_k = \frac{d}{H}\)), and context length as $T$.

-{\bf An overview of transformer-based decoder-only architecture.} A transformer-based LLM is constructed by sequentially stacking \(L\) transformer blocks, where each block is composed of two sub-blocks: an attention mechanism and a feed-forward network (FFN), both having their own residual connections and normalization layers, positioned in the Pre-LN order to improves training stability \citep{xiong2020layer}.
+{\bf An overview of transformer-based decoder-only architecture.} A transformer-based LLM is constructed by sequentially stacking \(L\) transformer blocks, where each block is composed of two sub-blocks: an attention mechanism and a feed-forward network (FFN), both having their own residual connections and normalization layers (PreLN \citep{xiong2020layer}).
 Formally, transformer blocks take an input sequence \(\mathbf{X}_{\text{in}} \in \mathbb{R}^{T \times d}\), consisting of \(T\) tokens of dimension \(d\), and transform it into \(\mathbf{X}_{\text{out}}\) as follows:

 The Multi-Head Attention (MHA) sub-block enables input contextualization by sharing information between individual tokens.
-MHA employs the self-attention mechanism to compute the similarity score of each token with respect to all other tokens in the sequence.
+The self-attention mechanism in MHA computes the similarity score of each token with respect to all other tokens in the sequence.
 In particular, self-attention mechanism transform the input sequence \(\mathbf{X}\) into \(\mathbf{Attn}(\mathbf{X})\) as follows: